georgegognadze/awesome-resources/README.md

 + <a href="https://bitsbox.com/index.html#hoc" target="_blank"> Bitsbox </a> A subscription box that teaches kids to code! :moneybag:
 + <a href="http://twolivesleft.com/Codea/" target="_blank"> Codea </a> Codea for iPad lets you create games and simulations - or just about any visual idea you have.
 Turn your thoughts into interactive creations that make use of iPad features like Multi-Touch and the accelerometer. :moneybag:

+#### Make Things
++ <a href="https://www.tinkercad.com/">Tinkercad </a>Tinkercad is an easy-to-use 3D CAD design tool.
+Quickly turn your idea into a CAD model for a 3D printer with Tinkercad.

 #### Apps for phones and tablets